starcitizen-lug/lug-helper/.github/CONTRIBUTING.md

 - Where possible, code should be written to be easy to understand by someone who is moderately competent with shell script.
 - Avoid overly simplified one-liners that are difficult to parse.
 Break it up.
 - Please comment your code!

+---
+❤️ Many thanks to everyone who has contributed Pull Requests and Issue Reports!
+You can view commit graphs for the wiki's contributors [here](https://github.com/starcitizen-lug/lug-helper/graphs/contributors).